Jennifer88huang/pulsar/site2/docs/administration-load-balance.md

 ---
-id: administration-load-distribution
+id: administration-load-balance
-title: Pulsar load distribution
+title: Pulsar load balance
-sidebar_label: Load distribution
+sidebar_label: Load balance
 ---

-## Load distribution across Pulsar brokers
+## Load balance across Pulsar brokers

 Pulsar is an horizontally scalable messaging system, so it is a core requirement that the traffic in a logical cluster must be spread across all the available Pulsar brokers, as evenly as possible.